inspire-eu-validation/metadata/README.md

 The conformance class at one level is dependents of the above levels.
 For instance, to satisfy conformance class 6 (CC6), the CC5, CC3 and Common requirements must be met too.

-Besides, Monitoring metadata requirements (CC2b) depends on Common Requirements.
+Besides, Monitoring metadata requirements (CC2b) depends on CC1 and Common Requirements.

 ## External document references